Molly Lynde-Recchia, Chair

 Majors and Minors

-As soon as students decide to major or minor in a language, they should confer with the advisor for that language in order to plan their program.
+As soon as students decide to major or minor in a foreign language, they should confer with the advisor for that language in order to plan their program.
 Major slips are required for all majors.
 Minor slips are required for all minors.

 Only courses in which a grade of “C” or better is obtained can be counted toward a major or minor.

-For students majoring or minoring in a modern language, a course in modern European, Asian, or Middle Eastern history is desirable.
+For students majoring or minoring in a modern foreign language, a course in modern European, Asian, or Middle Eastern history is desirable.
 For Latin majors and minors, a course in Roman history is recommended.
 Students majoring in Latin in either the Liberal Education or the Secondary Education curriculum may apply eight (8) credits toward a Latin major by taking both GREK 1000 and GREK 1010.

 Baccalaureate Writing Requirement for Majors